Moskeet/hubspot-app/README.md

   $ cp backend/.env backend/.env.local
   ```
   * Change settings
-  * stop docker-images with: 'proxy', 'backend', 'php-api'
+  * `docker kill hubspot-php-api`
-  * use `bin/extra` again
+  * use `bin/install` again
 * frontend config adjustments, run:
   ```
   $ cp frontend/.env frontend/.env.local
   ```
   * Change settings
-  * stop docker-images with: 'proxy', 'frontend'
-  * use `bin/extra` again (! important to do this, as it will recompile **build** folder with new settings)

-### NB: keep in mind, `bin/extra` script shows ip addresses, check those addresses with your `/etc/hosts` file before continue.
+  * `docker kill hubspot-nginx`
+  * use `bin/install` again

+# Project docker notes

+Docker for project was configured with ports 80 (for localhost as a 'frontend') and 8080 (for localhost as a 'backend').
+Https is not needed,
+as Hubspot works with localhost on http (if some domain should be used here, so https+ssl cert should be used).